KunoichiZ/SoVUS-NTR-Plugin/README.md

 # Fire Emblem Echoes: Shadows of Valentia USA NTR Plugin for v1.0
-## DO NOT UPDATE IF YOU WISH TO USE THIS PLUGIN
+## DO NOT UPDATE YOUR GAME IF YOU WISH TO USE THIS PLUGIN
+## THIS PLUGIN HAS NOT BEEN UPDATED TO SUPPORT THE V1.1 UPDATE

 ## Instructions
 * Back up your save files with JKSM first before attempting to use the cheats.